 One stand-out feature of this international relations program is flexibility.

-Firstly, there is a two-year full-time option as well as part-time options to complete the programme in three to six years.
-In addition, students can choose from four concentrations based on their career goals: Diplomacy and Global Governance, Global Economic Policy, Global and Homeland Security and Global Public Management.
+Students also choose from four concentrations based on their career goals: Diplomacy and Global Governance, Global Economic Policy, Global and Homeland Security and Global Public Management.

 At the University’s research institute CTG UAlbany, hundreds of domestic and international researchers collaborate to pursue new ways of using technology to address the practical problems of information management and service delivery in government.
 In its 25 years, it has worked with 50 government agencies, 70 private companies, 70 academic institutions and 40 non-profit organisations.
 Students at the college will not only benefit from this extensive global network of partnerships, but will have their master’s projects supported by the institute too.